supanile/supanile/README.md

-Hi 👋 My name is Supawit Saengrattanayon
+Hi 👋 My name is Supawit Sangrattanayon
 ========================================

 Student at King Mongkut's Institute of Technology Ladkrabang